Free Electone sheet music and registrations for 香港新年歌組曲 (Hong Kong Lunar New Year Songs Medley). May the new Rabbit Year be splendid for everyone!

 - The three festive songs are 歡樂年年 (Foon Lok Nin Nin), 新春頌獻 (San Ceon Zung Hin), and 祝福你 (Zook Fok Nei).
 The names mean “Happiness Every Year,” “Praise of the New Spring,” and “Bless You,” respectively.

-- Foon Lok Nin Nin was sung by Adam Cheng and Lisa Wang in the 70s, and the tune is based on an older Chinese New Year festive song.
+- Foon Lok Nin Nin was sung by Adam Cheng and Lisa Wang in the 70s, with the tune based on an older Chinese New Year festive song.
 San Ceon Zung Hin was also sung by Adam Cheng in the 70s; in the same album as Foon Lok Nin Nin, I think.
-Zook Fok Nei was a composition by the legendary Joseph Koo/James Wong duo.
+Zook Fok Nei is a composition by the legendary Joseph Koo/James Wong duo.
 Koo just passed away a fortnight ago, by the way.

-- I mostly depended on the preset rhythm.
-In fact, my introduction is entirely lifted from the preset’s Intro 3.
+- I heavily depended on the Dancefloor preset rhythm.
+In fact, my introduction is entirely lifted from Intro 2 of this preset.
 I did vary some drum beats and accompaniments, though.

 - At suitable choruses, I added Chinese drums and gongs, and cymbals from the Chinese Trad 1 and Chinese Trad 2 presets.
 (Grr!)